Learn about Surrey's free smoke alarm installation and HomeSafe Inspection programs.

 - Have I changed my smoke alarm(s) within the last 10 years?

 If your answer to any of these questions is "no" and you live in a single-family home, duplex or townhouse, you can ask the Surrey Fire Service to install a free smoke alarm.
 This device will ensure that you and your family are protected until you can have your existing interconnected hard-wired alarms serviced by a professional electrician.
-Please complete the form below and a member of the department will be in touch to schedule your smoke alarm installation.
+Complete the form below and a member of the department will be in touch to schedule your smoke alarm installation.

-- check your smoke alarms;
+- check your smoke alarms

-- check for safe use of electrical devices including extension cords and power bars;
+- check for safe use of electrical devices including extension cords and power bars

-- discuss candle, matches and lighter safety;
+- discuss candle, matches and lighter safety

-- cover a variety of fire and general safety topics.
+- cover a variety of fire and general safety topics

-There is no cost for a HomeSafe Inspection.
 If your smoke alarms are not working, we will install a new alarm for free.
 At the end of the inspection, we will provide you with a written record of our findings and recommendations.
 This record is for your use only and does not carry any legal obligations.

 - Request a Free Smoke Alarm or HomeSafe Inspection